timescale/docs/tutorials/blockchain-query/blockchain-compress.md

 ## Compression setup

+In the previous section you learned how to different queries on data in the `transactions` table, so if you want to compress the data that table, you follow these step:

-1. Connect to the Timescale database that contains the Bitcoin dataset.
+1. Connect to the Timescale database that contains the Bitcoin dataset using, for example `psql`.
-1. At the psql prompt, run the ALTER command to enable compression on the hypertable:
+1. Enable compression on the table and pick suitable segment-by and order-by column using the `ALTER TABLE` command:

     ```sql
     ALTER TABLE transactions
     SET (